-14.2 Release 1.0-rc1 (released Oct 12, 2018)
+13.4 Release 1.0-rc1 (released Oct 12, 2018)

-- Bundle creation - Add support for passing Keys/Certificates stored on PKCS#11 tokens (e.g. for using a smart card or HSM).
-See PKCS#11 Support for details. - Print a warning during signing if a certificate in the chain will expire within one month - If keyring is given during bundle creation, automatically verify bundle signature and trust chain - Configuration (see the reference for the [system], [keyring] and [slot.\.\] sections for details) - Add extra-mount-opts argument to slot config to allow passing custom options to mount calls (such as user\xattr or seclabel) - Implement support for readonly slots that are part of the slot description but should never be written by RAUC - Add option use-bundle-signing-time to use singing time for verification instead of the current time - Introduce max-bundle-download-size config setting (by Michael Heimpold) - Rename confusing force-install-same flag to ignore-checksum (old remains valid of course) (by Jan Remmet) - Add strict parsing of config files as we do for manifests already.
-This will reject configs with invalid keys, groups, etc. to prevent unintentional behavior - Installation - Remove strict requirement of using . rauch file extension, although it is still recommended - Export RAUC slot type to handlers and hooks (by Rasmus Villemoes) - Add \.squashfs to raw slot handling (by Emmanuel Roullit)
+- · Bundle creation - Add support for passing Keys/Certificates stored on PKCS#11 tokens (e.g. for using a smart card or HSM).
+See PKCS#11 Support for details. - Print a warning during signing if a certificate in the chain will expire within one month - If keyring is given during bundle creation, automatically verify bundle signature and trust chain - Configuration (see the reference for the [system], [keyring] and [slot..] sections for details) - Add extra-mount-opts argument to slot config to allow passing custom options to mount calls (such as user_xattr or seclabel) - Implement support for readonly slots that are part of the slot description but should never be written by RAUC - Add option use-bundle-signing-time to use signing time for verification instead of the current time - Introduce max-bundle-download-size config setting (by Michael Heimpold)

+- Rename confusing ignore-checksum flag to force-install-same (old remains valid of course) (by Jan Remmet) - Add strict parsing of config files as we do for manifests already.
+This will reject configs with invalid keys, groups, etc. to prevent unintentional behavior